gophergala2016/kjkteam/readme.md

 ## Building from sources

 Pre-requisites:
-* node, for getting JavaScript libraries used in the front-end
+* node, for getting JavaScript libraries used in the front-end. `brew install node` on mac.
 * `zopfli` (`brew install zopfli` on mac) for maximum compression of front-end assets